5tsuki/jsSnake/README.md

 # jsSnake
- Snake, written in JavaScript (School Project) the code is messy.
+ Snake, written in JavaScript (School Project). the code is messy.